opentraffic/reporter/py/README.md

 Number_of_Processes:  This is the number of cURL requests that you want to run in parallel.

-Tar_Output:  Optional parameter that defaults to false.
-True|False: do you want the tiles tar'd up after they are download?
+Tar_Output:  True|False: do you want the tiles tar'd up after they are download?
+This is an optional parameter that defaults to False.

 Example Usage: ./download_tiles.sh -74.251961,40.512764,-73.755405,40.903125 https://thewebsite.com/dir /data/tiles 10 false